windwerfer/fl_muse_brainflow_MVP/README.md

 *******************
 current state:
 - flutter compiles for Linus & Android
-- flutter flutter_blue_plus is wired up (the dart lib that will handle the BLE communication) and displays Muse devices (Bug: Linux at the moment falsely removes them again after 30s)
+- flutter flutter_blue_plus is wired up (the dart lib that will handle the BLE communication) and displays Muse devices
-- Muse S / 2 / Athena code is reimplemented in Rust (untested, not yet wired together with the BLE stream from flutter_blue_plus)
+- Muse S / 2 / Athena code is reimplemented in Rust (untested, buggy, testversion)
-- brainflow libs are correctly placed into the build apks and can be accesed for the linux version
+- brainflow libs are correctly linked into the android (apk) and linux build
 *******************